 - 58% of LGBTQ workers say someone at work makes a joke or derogatory comment about LGBTQ people at least once in a while.

 - 80% of LGBTQ employees confront conversations involving spouses, relationships and dating at least once per week.

 - 51% of LGBTQ employees say their employer rarely uses terms such as "partner" or "significant other" in communications.

 - The vast majority of LGBTQ workers do not report instances when they hear an anti-LGBTQ remark to human resources or management.
 On average, 67 % ignore it or let it go, 9 % raise the issue with a supervisor and only 5 % go to human resources.

-For many LGBT individuals, the work environment is fraught with anxiety.
+For many LGBTQ individuals, the work environment is fraught with anxiety.
 Derogatory comments go unchecked, exclusive language is used in workplace communications and energy that could be spent on working and creating healthy relationships with coworkers is instead spent on maintaining barriers, avoiding social events and learning how to answer questions about their home lives evasively.
 It is necessary for agencies and corporations to take proactive steps to create inclusive and safe environments so that all individuals are empowered to reach their full potential.

 What is a SafeZone?